Cottage Cheese Bowl

 Two cottage cheese bowls, one with savory toppings including chopped veggies, herbs, salt and pepper.
 The other bowl with sweet toppings including fresh fruit, granola, and peanut butter.

-What I love most is how easy it is to customize.
+Cottage cheese bowls are one of those recipes I throw together when I want something quick and satisfying but don’t feel like overthinking it.
+It’s the most basic recipe ever but so versatile and customizable.
 When I am feeling sweet, I add some fruit, granola, and a drizzle of peanut butter.
-When I wan something savory (or more salty) I load it up with fresh veggies, avocado, and a splash of olive oil.
-In short, cottage cheese bowls are my go-to for breakfast, snack, or even a light lunch because they’re simple, versatile, and just plain good.
+When I want something savory (or more salty) I load it up with fresh veggies, avocado, and a splash of olive oil.
+In short, cottage cheese bowls are my go-to for breakfast, snack, or even a light lunch because they’re simple, so good.

 Ingredients to Make a Sweet Cottage Cheese Bowl